dudintv/dudin.tv/content/scripts/ae-to-vizrt.md

 ### 4b. ... or import camera animation to vizrt scene

 You can use one of two camera types — one-node and two-node.
-One-node is kind of "free camera".
-Two-node is camera with target point.
-Target ("Point of Interest") is added as extra parameter in a layer:
+One-node is a kind of "free camera".
+Two-node is a camera with target point.
+Target ("Point of Interest") is added as an extra parameter in a layer:

 <media-image name="ae-type-cam.png" />

 When you import animation you have to consider the camera type.

-For __one-node camera__ you enought have only one container and just drop it into both tracking dropzones:
+For __one-node camera__ you enough have only one container and just drop it into both tracking dropzones:

 <media-image name="vizrt-one-node-cam.png" />